fuzzblob/fuzzblob.github.io/README.md

 All code by Christopher Tammik / Created with Notepad++

-It is built with using pure html and css for loading quickly and displaying nicely on mobile devices.
+It is built with using pure html and css for loading quickly and displaying nicely on mobile devices. for a nice rant on cruft look here: http://developer.telerik.com/featured/the-webs-cruft-problem/

 Feel free to copy, modify and use it to you liking.